UK government kicks off NatWest share sale

 ($1 = 0.7070 pound)

-Reporting by Iain Withers in LondonEditing by Rachel Armstrong and Matthew Lewis
+Reporting by Iain Withers in LondonEditing by Matthew Lewis and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.